Jill Biden helps honor women from 15 countries for courage - WTMJ

 Associated Press

-First lady Jill Biden says nearly two dozen women the State Department is honoring for their courage made an “intentional decision” to persist and demand justice despite their fear.
+First lady Jill Biden says nearly two dozen women the State Department honored for their courage made an “intentional decision” to persist and demand justice despite their fear.

-The 21 women being recognized Monday with the department’s International Women of Courage Award include seven from Afghanistan who are receiving posthumous honors.
+The 21 women recognized Monday with the department’s International Women of Courage Award included seven from Afghanistan who are receiving posthumous honors.

 “Some of these women have spent their lives fighting for their cause.
-Others are just starting out on a journey they didn’t ask for,” Biden says in remarks prepared for the ceremony, which were obtained by The Associated Press.
+Others are just starting out on a journey they didn’t ask for,” Biden said.

-“Some were called to service, and some couldn’t escape it,” Biden says.
+“Some were called to service, and some couldn’t escape it,” she said.
 “They are fighting for their own lives and for their children.
 They want to right the wrongs of our past, to build a brighter future for everyone.
 They aren’t immune to fear.
 No one is.”

-Biden says that in the course of ordinary lives, each of the women made “an extraordinary choice.”
+Biden said that in the course of ordinary lives, each of the women made “an extraordinary choice.”

-“You see, courage isn’t really found,” Biden says.
+“You see, courage isn’t really found,” she said.
 “It doesn’t conjure away our doubts.
 It’s an intentional decision made.”

-The ceremony is being held virtually and not at the State Department because of the coronavirus pandemic.
+The ceremony was held virtually and not at the State Department because of the coronavirus pandemic.

 The 14 living awardees are from Belarus, Cameroon, China, Colombia, Democratic Republic of the Congo, Guatemala, Iran, Myanmar, Nepal, Somalia, Spain, Sri Lanka, Turkey and Venezuela.

-“These women made an extraordinary choice, to persist, to demand justice, to believe that, despite the obstacles and fear they faced, there is a future worth fighting for,” Biden says.
+“These women made an extraordinary choice, to persist, to demand justice, to believe that, despite the obstacles and fear they faced, there is a future worth fighting for,” Biden said.

 Monday is International Women’s Day.

-“We will make the choice to lead, to be bold and to lift up the women and girls everywhere who light our way,” Biden says in her prepared remarks.
+“We will make the choice to lead, to be bold and to lift up the women and girls everywhere who light our way,” Biden said.
 “For 15 years, we have honored women around the world who have made the extraordinary choice to fight for something bigger than themselves.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.